 There are two aspects that make it especially attractive to those trying to kick other opioids:

 While buprenorphine used to be available only in Opiate Treatment Programs, it can now be prescribed in an outpatient setting by physicians who have received special training, increasing its availability.

-Many clinical trials have found that in both inpatient and outpatient settings, clients are more likely to follow through with treatment and maintain abstinence from opioids if they receive buprenorphine compared to receiving no medication assistance or receiving clonidine.
+Many clinical trials have found that in both inpatient and outpatient settings, clients are more likely to follow through with treatment and maintain abstinence from opioids if they receive buprenorphine compared to receiving no medical assistance or receiving clonidine.
 Dr. Nora Volkow, director of the National Institute on Drug Abuse, says “Overwhelming evidence shows that Suboxone improves outcomes in people with opioid-use disorders.”

 Its use has been shown to have the following benefits:

 As an aid in detoxification, buprenorphine is the gold standard in reducing withdrawal symptoms and encouraging treatment compliance.

 If all this is true, why the controversy around Suboxone, buprenorphine and other medication-assisted therapies?
 There are passionate advocates on both sides of the issue in both the treatment community and among people who have been addicted to opioids.